 Question: I have not yet met all of my Core 39 requirements.
 How might I plan to complete these while I am working on the BPS requirements.

 Answer: BPS students will have all previous college work, military and technical training assessed before they begin the BPS program.
 It is likely that many of the CORE 39 requirements will have been fulfilled if a student has completed an Associate Degree or equivalent.
-Some Core 39 requirements are met within the Enterprising Leadership and Public Service concentrations, so please review your individual situation with the BPS program advisor to determine the best way to complete Core 39 requirements.
+Some Core 39 requirements are met within the Applied Studies concentrations, so please review your individual situation with the BPS program advisor to determine the best way to complete Core 39 requirements.

 Question: What will this cost?
 How can I pay for this?

-Question: Are course requirements available online (distance education)?
+Question: Are course requirements available online (online learning)?

-Answer: The program requirements for Enterprising Leadership and Public Service are offered online in a sequence to complete 60 credit hours in a two-year time frame.
+Answer: The program requirements for the Applied Studies concentrations are offered online in a sequence to complete 33 credit hours in a two-year time frame.
 Students who need to complete Core 39 requirements should consult the BPS Program Advisor to determine the best way to complete these courses.